 Consumers today research content and information in vastly different ways than just a few years ago.
 Over half of the searches made worldwide on Google each month happen on mobile devices.
-With the accessibility of Smart Phones, the mobile revolution is no longer just impacting western economies.
-With this global shift in how people connect and research for solutions online, business owners need to place a greater emphasis on their website’s mobile experience in order to deliver their message in the most impactful way.
+With the accessibility of Smart Phones, the mobile revolution is no longer just impacting Western economies.
+With this global shift in how people connect and research solutions online, business owners need to place a greater emphasis on their website’s mobile experience in order to deliver their message in the most impactful way.

 On April 21, 2015, Google released a significant new mobile-friendly ranking algorithm.
 The purpose of the update was to give a boost to mobile-friendly pages in Google’s mobile search results.
 The update became known as “mobilegeddon.”
 While many site owners have implemented a mobile website or have adopted responsive design, most mobile experiences leave much to be desired.
 As Google puts more and more of a focus on user experience, and more specifically mobile user experience, website owners need to pay attention.